yashorts/csci5611-apg-hw1/README.md

 ## description
 - Simple algorithms for simulating particle systems like fire, water, snow, sparks ...
 - The goal is to create an interactive, real-time and good looking simulations.
+- This project illustrates how simple mathematical equations can create good looking simulations and how important parameter tuning is.

 ## roadmap
 - Problems solved until now are listed in demonstration section.